apaszke/ariel/README.md

 #ariel
 **ariel** is a restricted Boltzmann machine based neural network which can be taught how to play music.

-##Input:
-ariel uses parsed MIDI tracks as input.

-##Output:
+##Input/Output:
-ariel returns a fully legal MIDI track that can be loaded to any MIDI player.
+ariel uses parsed MIDI tracks as input and returns a fully legal MIDI track that can be loaded to any MIDI player.

 ##Neural network:
 The implementation of the neural network is strongly based on the `dnn` [library for node.js][1] with a handful of additional hacks and tricks.